 Picking up both cameras, there's not a massive amount of difference between them, though the HERO 8 is slightly wider, has more rounded edges and is a few grams heavier than its predecessor.
-Both cameras also feature a 2-inch rear touchscreen and a front-facing camera status screen – the GoPro HERO 9 Black is the only HERO camera with an in-built front view screen, you'll need a HERO 9 or newer).
+Both cameras also feature a 2-inch rear touchscreen and a front-facing camera status screen (for an in-built front view screen, you'll need a HERO 9 or newer).

 Despite the external similarities, one crucial point of different is the method used to mount the cameras to mounts or other accessories.
 While the HERO 7 Black needs to be fitted into an external frame to enable mounting, the HERO 8 Black has two ‘folding fingers' that hinge out from its base enabling you to fit the camera directly to a mount or whatever accessory you choose.

 GoPro HERO 7 Black vs GoPro HERO 8 Black: features

 Both cameras have more or less the same OS, which is extremely simple to get to grips with.
 They also both pack an almost identical array of really useful and well thought out software features such as image stabilisation, moving hyperlapse video, time lapse video, 8x slow motion video and voice controls.

 However, while software features such as the excellent HyperSmooth stabilisation and TimeWarp hyperlapse video made their GoPro debut on the HERO 7 Black, with the HERO 8 Black you get the 2.0 versions with more advanced capabilities and additional shooting modes.